How to Care for Pothos Plants

 To propagate, follow these steps:

 • Locate a healthy-looking vine to take a cutting from.
-Leaves should be bright and healthy, and should not be wilted.
+Leaves should be bright and healthy and should not be wilted.

 • Make a stem cutting.
 The ideal stem cutting will be 4-6 inches in length and have 2-3 leaves on it.
-Cut the vine just above a root node (i.e., the spot on the vine where aerial roots grow out of).
+Cut the vine just below a root node (i.e., the spot on the vine where aerial roots grow out of).

 • Once you have your cutting, place the cut end in either a small pot of potting soil or a clear glass of water.
-Pothos can be grown in water or soil, but be aware that cuttings can be finicky if they are transferred from water to soil or vice versa, so choose one and stick with it.
+Pothos can be grown in water or soil, but be aware that cuttings can be finicky if they are transferred from water to soil, so be attentive to your new plant if you make the switch.

 • After a few weeks, you should start to see roots (in water) or observe that the plant can support itself (in soil).